tsingke/cops/README.md

 3) Build HMMER and install

 4) Copy the folder and header `impl_sse/impl_sse.h` from the HMMMER distribution, over to a global include dir (i.e. /usr/local/include).
-(This is a bug in HMMER's install script, which does not create the 'impl_sse' in the include directory as it should.)
+(This is a bug in HMMER's install script, which does not create the `impl_sse` folder in the include directory as it should.)

 5) Type `make` to build COPS